-The Rev. Courtney Randall is a United Methodist missionary with the General Board of Global Ministries serving as an Interpretation, Education and Advocacy Coordinator for the Methodist Liaison Office in the Middle East Region
+The Rev. Courtney Randall is a United Methodist missionary with the General Board of Global Ministries serving a Mission Advocate I for the Western Jurisdiction in the United States.

 A runner, Rev. Randall views her ministry as a course with different turns and terrains.
 She sensed a distinct call that the next leg of her ministry would be in a global context.
 During her time as a missionary in Latvia, she learned the importance of taking time to build genuine relationships with neighbors and friends.